Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Related work

 \subsection{Uncertainty quantification for medical image segmentation}

-UQ is widely adopted within the general field of medical image segmentation \cite{zou_review_2023, lambert_trustworthy_2024, huang_review_2024}.
-A range of methodological approaches have been proposed, including Bayesian methods, ensemble-based methods, conformal prediction and others (such as test-time augmentations, heteroscedastic models, and uncertainty prediction) \cite{zou_review_2023, lambert_trustworthy_2024, huang_review_2024}.
-Methods such as Monte Carlo dropout~\cite{gal_dropout_2016} and deep ensembles~\cite{lakshminarayanan_simple_2017} dominate the landscape, with ensembles providing superior uncertainty calibration, albeit at a higher computational cost \cite{lambert_trustworthy_2024}.
-To mitigate this, single-inference approaches were explored, including temperature-scaled \textit{softmax} probability calibration, evidential DL-based on Dempster–Shafer theory, and learned uncertainty frameworks, predicting uncertainty as one of the outputs \cite{lambert_trustworthy_2024}.
-In parallel, generative models—such as probabilistic U-Nets~\cite{kohl_probabilistic_2018}, PHISeg~\cite{baumgartner_phiseg_2019}, or diffusion-based architectures~\cite{amit_annotator_2023} — were employed to sample diverse plausible segmentation masks, enabling fine-grained modeling of aleatoric uncertainty and inter-rater variability, although often at a higher computational cost.
-Test-time augmentation was proposed within the medical imaging field as a model-agnostic way to quantify aleatoric uncertainty~\cite{wang_aleatoric_2019}.
-Several approaches go beyond per-voxel uncertainty and propose to quantify uncertainty per region of interest (ROI), e.g., tumor \cite{roy_bayesian_2019} or whole brain \cite{jungo_analyzing_2020, molchanova_structural-based_2025}.
-Commonly, these uncertainty measures average the voxel-wise uncertainty within a ROI~\cite{nair_exploring_2018, roy_bayesian_2019, jungo_analyzing_2020} or quantify the discrepancies in the binary ROI prediction across different samples~\cite{roy_bayesian_2019, molchanova_structural-based_2025}.
+UQ is widely adopted within the general field of medical image segmentation ~\citep{zou_review_2023, lambert_trustworthy_2024, huang_review_2024}.
+A range of methodological approaches have been proposed, including Bayesian methods, ensemble-based methods, emerging conformal-prediction approaches, and others (such as test-time augmentations, heteroscedastic models, and uncertainty prediction) ~\citep{zou_review_2023, lambert_trustworthy_2024, huang_review_2024}.
+Methods such as Monte Carlo dropout~\citep{gal_dropout_2016} and deep ensembles~\citep{lakshminarayanan_simple_2017} dominate the landscape, with ensembles providing superior uncertainty calibration, albeit at a higher computational cost~\citep {lambert_trustworthy_2024}.
+To mitigate this, single-inference approaches were explored, including temperature-scaled \textit{softmax} probability calibration, evidential DL-based on Dempster–Shafer theory, and learned uncertainty frameworks, predicting uncertainty as one of the outputs ~\citep{lambert_trustworthy_2024}.
+An important complementary line of work focuses on improving segmentation calibration during training through loss design or regularization.
+Recent examples include margin-based label smoothing~\citep{murugesan_calibrating_2023}, variational label smoothing~\citep{guo_calseg_2024}, and boundary-weighted logit consistency~\citep{karani_boundary-weighted_2023}.
+These methods primarily aim to improve the calibration of predictive probabilities and are complementary to the present study, which analyzes the information carried by lesion-scale uncertainty rather than introducing a new calibration strategy.
+In parallel, generative models—such as probabilistic U-Nets~\citep{kohl_probabilistic_2018}, PHISeg~\citep{baumgartner_phiseg_2019}, or diffusion-based architectures~\citep{amit_annotator_2023} — were employed to sample diverse plausible segmentation masks, enabling fine-grained modeling of aleatoric uncertainty and inter-rater variability, although often at a higher computational cost.
+Test-time augmentation was proposed within the medical imaging field as a model-agnostic way to quantify aleatoric uncertainty~\citep{wang_aleatoric_2019}.
+Several approaches go beyond per-voxel uncertainty and propose to quantify uncertainty per region of interest (ROI), \textit{e.g.}, tumor ~\citep{roy_bayesian_2019} or whole brain ~\citep{jungo_analyzing_2020, molchanova_structural-based_2025}.
+Commonly, these uncertainty measures average the voxel-wise uncertainty within an ROI~\citep{nair_exploring_2018, roy_bayesian_2019, jungo_analyzing_2020} or quantify the discrepancies in the binary ROI prediction across different samples~\citep{roy_bayesian_2019, molchanova_structural-based_2025}.